 - Frederick Wertheim (Corporate)

-- S&C is partnering with the ACLU of North Carolina to challenge the state’s ban on same-sex marriages, as well as the state’s ban on two-parent adoption that effectively bars same-sex couples from joint adoption.
+- assisted the ACLU of North Carolina to challenge the state's ban on two-parent adoption, which effectively bars same-sex couples from joint adoption.
+S&C has also represented gay and lesbian couples seeking to foster and/or adopt in Arizona and Nebraska.

-- S&C continues to partner with Immigration Equality to represent applicants from nations around the world seeking asylum on the basis of sexual orientation.
+- partnered with Immigration Equality to represent applicants from nations around the world seeking asylum on the basis of sexual orientation.
+One of our lawyers is an active member of Immigration Equality's Board of Directors.

-- S&C sponsors the Transgender Legal Defense and Education Fund’s name change clinic, which serves low-income members of the transgender community in New York who are seeking to change their legal names to conform to their gender identities.
-In 2013, S&C celebrated the 100th name change in which the Firm had been involved.
+- participated in the Transgender Legal Defense & Education Fund's (TLDEF) name-change clinic, which serves low-income members of the transgender community in New York seeking to change their legal names to conform to their gender identities.
+Since October 2007, S&C has assisted more than 350 transgender individuals through this project.

-- S&C lawyers assisted Services and Advocacy for GLBT Elders (SAGE), an organization dedicated to serving and advocating for older LGBT individuals, with the purchase and funding of the nation’s first senior center devoted specifically to members of the LGBT community.
+- assisted Advocacy & Services for LGBT Elders (SAGE), an organization dedicated to serving and advocating for older LGBT individuals, with the purchase and funding of the nation's first senior center devoted specifically to members of the LGBTQ+ community.

-In 1994, Sullivan & Cromwell became one of the first global firms to provide health coverage to the same-sex domestic partners of its employees.
-Today, the Firm also provides Family and Medical Leave Act leave, adoption assistance, relocation assistance, and other benefits to same-sex domestic partners.
-Sullivan & Cromwell lawyers from the Estates and Personal Group also are available to assist with respect to powers of attorney, visitation instructions and healthcare proxies, which have particular importance to LGBT personnel and their families.
-Specific questions about the benefits provided by Sullivan & Cromwell may be directly addressed to Melanie Corpuz.
+S&C was one of the first global law firms to provide health coverage and benefits to same-sex domestic partners prior to the legal recognition of same-sex marriage.
+Today, the Firm also provides Family and Medical Leave Act leave, relocation assistance and other benefits to same-sex domestic partners.
+Sullivan & Cromwell lawyers from the Estates and Personal Group also are available to assist with respect to powers of attorney, visitation instructions and healthcare proxies, which have particular importance to LGBTQ+ personnel and their families.
+Specific questions about the benefits provided by Sullivan & Cromwell may be directly addressed to Aaronette Jackson and Melissa Wright.